nxtleveltech1/MantisNXT/database/replication/REPLICATION_GUIDE.md

 ### Network Security

-- Restrict Neon IP allowlist to Postgres OLD IP only
+- Restrict Neon IP allowlist to the replica endpoint only
 - Use VPN or private network if possible
 - Monitor connection attempts in logs